GovTechSG/seed-documentation/faqs/common-onboarding-issues.md

 <hr />

 <details>
-<summary>While approving the management profiles, I get a message "<em>Profiles cannot be approved while using remote or automated input method.</em>” What should I do?</summary>
+<summary style="font-size:18px">While approving the management profiles, I get a message "<em>Profiles cannot be approved while using remote or automated input method.</em>” What should I do?</summary>

  Upgrade to the [latest macOS version][upgrade-macos] and ensure there is enough disk space available on your Mac device before retrying.

 </details>
 <hr />

-<details><summary>What should I do when I get an error message, “<em>You can’t use this version of the application Company Portal with this version of OS X.</em>" </summary>
+<details><summary style="font-size:18px">What should I do when I get an error message, “<em>You can’t use this version of the application Company Portal with this version of OS X.</em>" </summary>

  Upgrade to the [latest macOS version][upgrade-macos].

  </details>
  <hr />

-<details><summary>After resetting my macOS password, I am unable to log in using the new password, why?</summary>
+<details><summary style="font-size:18px">After resetting my macOS password, I am unable to log in using the new password, why?</summary>

 This may occur if your new password does not meet the following password requirements: